airbytehq/airbyte/docs/integrations/sources/recurly-migrations.md

 ### For Airbyte Open Source: Update the local connector image

-Airbyte Open Source users must manually update the connector image in their local registry before proceeding with the migration.
+Airbyte Open Source users with existing connections must manually update the connector image in their local registry before proceeding with the migration.
 To do so:

 1. Select **Settings** in the main navbar.
     1. Select **Sources**.
-2. Find Monday in the list of connectors.
+2. Find Recurly in the list of connectors.

 :::note
 You will see two versions listed, the current in-use version and the latest version available.